MindBlowingNoob/Learn-React/introduction-to-react.md

 const data = <small>Oct 2, 2020</small>
 ```

-The above strange looking code seems like JavaScript and it seems like , but it is not JavaScript and it seems like HTML but not completely an HTML element.
+The above strange looking code seems like JavaScript, but it is not JavaScript and it seems like HTML but not completely an HTML element.
 It is a mix of JavaScript and an HTML elements.
 JSX can allow us to use HTML in JavaScript.
 The HTML element in the JSX above is _h1_ and _small_.

 #### JSX Element